 *Annual value (AV) of a property is the estimated gross annual rent of that property if it were to be rented out, not including furniture and maintenance charges.
 AV is determined based on estimated market rentals of similar or comparable properties.

 Normally, IRAS will consider the contracted rentals in the neighborhood to determine the AV of your property.
-You can also check on AV of any property in Singapore by using AV checking online service provided by IRAS ($2.5 per search).
+You can also check on the AV of any property in Singapore by using AV checking online service provided by IRAS ($2.5 per search).

 **Property tax rates in Singapore vary according to different types of properties.